pushlean/voice-keyboard-linux/README.md

 2. **Verify device exists**: `ls -la /dev/uinput`
 3. **Use sudo**: The application is designed to run with `sudo -E`

+### Global Hotkey Issues (Wayland)

+If the Super+X hotkey doesn't work on Wayland:

+1. **Compositor Support**: Global hotkeys on Wayland have limited support.
+Not all compositors support the libei protocol used by the `global-hotkey` crate.
+2. **Workaround**: Configure the hotkey in your compositor's settings to send a signal or run a command to toggle the application.
+3. **Alternative**: Use the system tray icon to toggle listening instead.
+4. **X11**: Global hotkeys work reliably on X11-based systems.

 ## Development

 ### Project Structure